Federal Loan Consolidation

 - you have multiple loan servicers and want to pay your Federal loans with a single monthly payment.

-- MOST IMPORTANTLY, you have FFELP Loans and want to take advantage of the Federal Public Service Loan Forgiveness Program–to make those loans eligible for Federal Public Service Loan Forgiveness, you must consolidate those loans under the Federal Direct Consolidation Loan Program.
+- MOST IMPORTANTLY, you have FFELP Loans and want to take advantage of the Federal Public Service Loan Forgiveness Program, you must consolidate those FFELP loans under the Federal Direct Consolidation Loan Program to make those loans eligible for the Federal Public Service Loan Forgiveness Program.